Hernandez1931/ProjectSynergy/README.md

 A platformer that serves the purpose of testing the player's abilities within platforming.
 Currently has one functional level, in which the player fights a "boss" that should involve a lot of enemies, buttons to push and so forth.

+# Meet the Team
+Angel Hernandez:
+Responsible for setting up the main mechanics in the game, getting the tilemap to function, and generally setting up the repo for the team.
+A lot of things look rough for Github standards because I've been learning Git/Github over this entire semester, thus resulting in a project that might look off for Github standards.
+Other things that I've been responsible for are a few of the main menu sprites, along with generally setting up the main menu in the first place.

+Juan Ortez:
+Responsible for the level design, enemy AI and setting up player damage.
+Is responsible for setting up the level within the presentation.

+Rigo Arteaga:
+Responsible for the soundtrack and ensuring that the themes remain loopable.
+Worked on making the music catchy and sounding very good.

+Tim Rodriguez:
+Responsible for sprite work.
+Used AI sprites.

 ## NOTE: DO A PR WITHIN A BRANCH BEFORE COMMITING TO MAIN.
 ### This is to ensure that we don't break any code when merging with main.